 Managed by the Federal Energy Management Program (FEMP), the Utility Program brings together federal agencies, utilities, and other federal energy management stakeholders to collaborate in an effort to cultivate lasting partnerships for improved energy and water management.

-The Utility Program hosts two primary federal and utility stakeholder collaboration events: Federal Utility Partnership Working Group (FUPWG) Seminars and strategic partnership meetings.
+The Utility Program hosts two primary federal and utility stakeholder collaboration opportunities through the Federal Utility Partnership Working Group (FUPWG) and strategic partnership meetings.

 Federal Utility Partnership Working Group